FLAT OWNERS GUIDE TO EXTENDING THE LEASE

 - If an agreement cannot be reached on the terms, there is no recourse to the Tribunal without first triggering the statutory process.

-Qualifying leaseholders have a legal right under the Leasehold Reform, Housing and Urban Development Act 1993
+Qualifying leaseholders have a legal right under the Leasehold Reform, Housing and Urban Development Act 1993 (LRHUDA 1993) to extend their lease for 90 years and a peppercorn ground rent.

 - The statutory safeguards compel the landlord to extend the lease; they cannot refuse if you satisfy the criteria.

-- The safeguards govern the purchase price payable and limit the costs that the landlord is entitled to recover.
+- The safeguards govern the purchase price payable, and limit the costs that the landlord is entitled to recover.

 - If an agreement cannot be reached there is recourse to the Tribunal for an independent determination.